LaraPKG/laravel-keychanger/README.md

 *Note:* Php key changer requires php ^7.4

-`composer require ronappleton/php-key-changer`
+`composer require larapkg/laravel-keychanger`

 ## Usage

-`use RonAppleton\PhpKeyChanger\PhpKeyChanger;`

-`$reKeyed = PhpKeyChanger::reKey($array, 'snake');`
+`$reKeyed = KeyChanger::reKey($array, 'snake');`

-You can use any of the above cases, and you can pass in a Json object, a Json string or an Array, it will be return the same type that you pass in.
+You can use any of the above cases, and you can pass in an object, a Json string or an Array, it will be return the same type that you pass in.

 ## Credits